 - Bits Reachable: The number of different bits that might be accessible by a core at the specified location generating an address.
 For example, for "In-Situ" a core would have access to all the data in the memory block, whereas for "On Memory" it may have access to any of the memories on the die. - Bits per Access: On each access, how many bits are possibly returned to the core.
 For example, for "In-Situ" it may be the width of a memory bank row. - Accesses per Sec (M/s): From a core in the specified position, how many different memory accesses could be made per second.
-For example, a 3200 MT/s DDR4 DIMM with a burst depth of 8 can make up to 400M accesses/s. - Bandwidth: The product of the two above terms, bits per access and access rate. - Movement on Chip: How far across a die must data be moved to get to either the processing core or the off-chip interface that leads to the core.
+For example, a 3200 MT/s DDR4 DIMM with a burst depth of 8 can make up to 400M accesses/s. - Bandwidth: The product of the two above terms, bits per access and accesses per second. - Movement on Chip: How far across a die must data be moved to get to either the processing core or the off-chip interface that leads to the core.
 This can be a significant source of energy overhead. - Chip Crossings per Access: How many times must a chip edge be crossed.
-This can also be a significant source of energy overhead. - Functionality: What kind of processing is reasonable.
+This can also be a significant source of energy overhead. - Functionality: What kind of processing is reasonable. - ECC Possible?: Is it feasible to include ECC both the extra bits and the logic.